(514) 375-0987

 Samir Jabbour, MD, FRCSC, DABO

-Samir Jabbour, MD, FRCSC, DABO is an ophthalmologist at the Centre hospitalier de l’Université de Montréal (CHUM) and an Assistant Professor of Ophthalmology at the University of Montreal.
-He specializes in corneal disorders, cataracts, external eye diseases and refractive surgery.
-He performs state-of-the-art procedures in corneal surgeries, including all types of corneal grafts (DMEK, DALK, DSAEK, PKP) and limbal stem cell transplants.
+Dr. Samir Jabbour, MD, FRCSC, DABO, is an ophthalmologist at the Centre hospitalier de l’Université de Montréal (CHUM) and the Jewish General Hospital (JGH).
+He serves as an Assistant Clinical Professor at the University of Montreal and an Adjunct Clinical Professor at McGill University.
+His specialties include corneal disorders, external eye diseases, and refractive surgery, with a particular expertise in corneal grafts (DMEK, DALK, DSAEK, PKP), limbal stem cell transplants, keratoconus and complex cataracts.

-After graduating with honours from the Faculty of Medicine of McGill University, Dr. Jabbour completed his ophthalmology residency at the University of Montreal.
-He then pursued two years of subspeciality training in Cornea, External Disease and Refractive Surgery at the prestigious Wilmer Eye Institute at the Johns Hopkins School of Medicine in Baltimore, Maryland and at the world-renown Moorfields Eye Hospital in London, United Kingdom.
+A graduate from the Faculty of Medicine at McGill University, Dr. Jabbour completed his ophthalmology residency at the University of Montreal.
+Subsequently, he undertook two years of subspecialty training in Cornea, External Disease, and Refractive Surgery at the renowned Wilmer Eye Institute at the Johns Hopkins School of Medicine in Baltimore, Maryland, and the prestigious Moorfields Eye Hospital in London, United Kingdom.
+He is currently pursuing a Master in Public Health at Harvard University.